The Baal Shem Tov, or Besht — the founder of Chasidism —

 Heikhalot Rabbati on seeing the cosmos as the body of God.

-Reb Duvid's Tikkun article on "Human Rights and Ecology".
+Reb Duvid's Tikkun article on the intersection of human rights and ecology.
 How can human rights become part of ecology?
-Breaking new theological ground, with a section on the Bedouin.
+"Human Rights and Ecology" breaks new theological ground, and includes a section on the Bedouin.

 A liturgy for the day before Lag B'omer leading into Lag B'omer, related to global warming and the flood of Noah, which began on the 17th of Iyyar.